MaryamMousavian/MSMGenderBias/README.md

     - **M** — Male-biased
     - **F** — Female-biased

 **⚠️ Note:** The original MS MARCO dataset is not redistributed here.
-These files contain only IDs and annotations.
+This file contains only IDs and annotations.
 You must request access to MS MARCO separately from https://microsoft.github.io/msmarco/.

 ---

 ## 📬 Contact

 For questions or collaborations, please contact:
-✉️ maryamalsadat.mousavian@usi.ch
+✉️ maryamalsadat.mousavian@usi.ch or maryam.mousavian@uva.nl
 Or open an issue in this repository.

 ---